John Bindon: Acting and associations

 Director Ken Loach, spotting him in a London pub in 1966, considered him perfect for the role of a rough husband in the film, Poor Cow (1967).
 His next big break came the following year with a role in Performance (not released until 1970) alongside Mick Jagger, where he played a violent mobster.
 His portrayal earned him critical praise and typecast him for future roles.
 Bindon was awarded the Queen's Award for Bravery, a police bravery medal, for diving off Putney Bridge into the River Thames to rescue a drowning man, in 1968, although some said he had pushed the man in and only rescued him when a policeman appeared.

 In 1968, he met Vicki Hodge, a baronet's daughter turned model and actress, who introduced him to British aristocracy.
 However, he had been previously invited to the Caribbean island resort of Mustique, where Bindon claimed to have had sex with Princess Margaret.
 A biographer of the Princess, Noel Botham, firmly believed Bindon had an affair with her.
 Returning to Mustique for a second time in 1969, he took girlfriend Hodge with him.

-The princess later publicly denied meeting Bindon (despite pictures of them next to one another) and was reportedly unimpressed to hear stories of their sexual encounters in the press.
+The princess later denied meeting Bindon, despite pictures of them next to one another.
 During this time Bindon gained the nickname "Big John", due to the reported size of his penis.
 Apparently demonstrated on multiple occasions over decades, when inebriated, Bindon was able to hang five half-pint beer glasses from his manhood.